leviramsey/week-08-regular-expressions/notes/levire.md

 ## Derivatives of Regular Expressions

-The derivative of a language (remember that a language is just a set of strings) with respect to some string *s* is the set of strings which, when *s* is prepended to them, are in the original language.
+The derivative of a language *L* (remember that a language is just a set of strings) with respect to some string *s* is the set of strings which, when *s* is prepended to them, are in the original language.
 In a more formal definition: